RoyChao19477/PCS/README.md

 <a name="headers"/>

 ## Introduction
-PCS is derived based on the critical band importance function and applied to modify the targets of the SE model.
+"PCS is derived based on the critical band importance function and applied to modify the targets of the SE model."
-It can also be used as a post-processing (PP) method to further sharpen the structure of enhanced speech and suppress residual noise.
+"It can also be used as a post-processing (PP) method to further sharpen the structure of enhanced speech and suppress residual noise."
+More details can be found in here: Link-Here
-**This repo is only dedicated to the post processing part.**
+**This repo is only dedicated to the post processing PCS.**
 <img src="https://github.com/RoyChao19477/PCS/blob/main/imgs/spec.png" height="172">
-Details can be found in [here]()

 ## PCS-tools
 Post-processing PCS tools can be found at `/PCS`.
 So you can simply post-process the audio with PCS.